moderndatacompany/dataos.info/docs/resources/lakehouse.md

 **Computing Environment Flexibility**

 Supports a multitude of computing environments for cloud-native storage.
-Users can deploy various compute engines, including DataOS native stacks such as Flare, Soda, etc.
+Users can deploy various compute engines, including DataOS native stacks such as [Flare](./stacks/flare.md), [Soda](./stacks/soda.md), etc.

 **Apache Iceberg Integration**

-Incorporates a hosted implementation of Apache Iceberg REST catalog, facilitating interaction with DataOS warehouse through Iceberg REST catalog API.
+Incorporates a hosted implementation of Apache Iceberg REST catalog, facilitating interaction with DataOS Lakehouse through Iceberg REST catalog API.

 ## How to create a Lakehouse?